weiguanwang/Information_Leakage_in_Backtesting/code/README.md

 To use the code for the simulation data, one can run the `run.sh`  script in a Linux-like shell from the directory `code`.
 The resulting notebooks in HTML format, Figure 2 of the paper, and all intermediate CSV files will appear in the `results/BlackScholes` folder.
 Users can also execute notebooks one-by-one without using the shell script.

 The real-world data experiment requires  raw data from OptionMetrics.
 We are not able to provide this raw data due to its commercial nature.
 They can be obtained from Wharton Research Data Services.
 Within the OptionMetrics subscription, one can then download the relevant data.
 To query option prices, one needs to access "Ivy DB US - Option Prices", choose the Date Range "2010 to 2019", Company Code "SECID 108105", Option Type "Both", Exercise Style "European", Security Type "Index", Query Variables "All", Output Fromat "comma-delimited text (*.csv)", Date Format "YYMMDDs10. (e.g. 1984/07/25)", and then click `Submit Query`.
 To obtain the files for the S&P 500 price, one instead goes to "Ivy DB US - Security - Security Prices" and chooses the same Date Range, Company Code, Query Variables, and Query Output.
-To obtain interest rates, one goes to "Ivy DB US - Market - Zero Coupon Yield Curve" and choose the same Date Range, Query Variables, and Query Output.
+To obtain interest rates, one goes to “"Ivy DB US - Market - Zero Coupon Yield Curve" and choose the same Date Range, Query Variables, and Query Output.
 These data then need to be put into the `data/OptionMetrics/RawData` folder before running the shell script; see [Data folder structure](#Data-folder-structure) for managing file names.

 After obtaining the OptionMetrics data, the file`run_OptionMetrics.sh` is used for the S&P 500 data.
 The resulting notebooks in HTML format, Figure 3 in the paper, and all intermediate CSV files will appear in the `results/OptionMetrics` folder.